 For the most part, we stopped using the boats years ago (we walk), but we occasionally ride them just to keep tabs on them.
 Generally, they’re more reliable than buses because they run on constant loops, but nothing is ever as reliable as the walking path.

-Realistically, you’ll always prefer to walk to and from Epcot, at it would take you just as long to walk to the boat dock as to walk to Epcot.
+Realistically, you’ll probably always prefer to walk to and from Epcot, at it would take you just as long to walk to the boat dock as to walk to Epcot.
 Hollywood Studios is a bit of a different story.

 It makes sense to take the boat to Hollywood Studios and walk back, particularly if you’re at the park when it closes.
 The line for the boat gets quite long when the park closes, though we’ve often seen it long during the day as well: